fahmizainal17/HR_Analytics_Identifying_Key_Factors_Contributing_to_High_Employee_Attrition_Rates_Project/README.md

-# HR-Analytics-Project-Identifying-Key-Factors-Contributing-to-High-Employee-Attrition-Rates
-Title: HR Analytics Project: Identifying Key Factors Contributing to High Employee Attrition Rates
+# HR Analytics Project: Identifying Key Factors Contributing to High Employee Attrition Rates

-Description:
+## Description:
 This HR Analytics project aims to investigate and understand the factors influencing the high attrition rate within the company.
 The analysis focuses on several key aspects, including managerial influence, recruitment sources, and annual salary.

-**Project Workflow:**
+### Project Workflow:

 1. **Data Collection using PostgreSQL:**
    - Utilizing PostgreSQL for efficient and secure data collection from various company databases.